We are building a modern library in Devonport to replace the existing library on Windsor Reserve. The new library will:

-The proposed design embraces sustainable principles to ensure the library is environmentally friendly, fits into its natural surroundings at Windsor Reserve, and complements other buildings in the area.
+The new design embraces sustainable principles to ensure the library is environmentally friendly, fits into its natural surroundings at Windsor Reserve, and complements other building in the area.

 Architect's impression of Devonport Library from Windsor Reserve – concept only

 A celebrated New Zealand artist with a childhood connection to Devonport has been selected to create a series of artworks for the new Devonport Library.

 Judy Millar, who has represented New Zealand at the Venice Biennale in 2009 and 2011, has been chosen from 85 artists who applied.

 Millar’s work is included in notable collections in New Zealand and around the world.

 Millar will work on concepts with council’s Arts and Culture team and Athfield Architects.